 431 - Algorithms and Society

-Algorithms are a set of rules for computers to follow.
+Algorithms and Society --- Algorithms are a set of rules for computers to follow.
 Algorithms affect myriad aspects of everyday life, from facial recognition to privacy to policing to social media.
 This course will examine the ways that algorithms impact individuals and communities, especially in ways that may not be obvious to people who are consumers of algorithmic technologies.
 We will investigate concepts of bias, discrimination, fairness, ethics, and justice, especially as they relate to attributes like gender, race, or health.
 Students will be tested via quizzes and will be given an opportunity to explore new ideas.